College football kicks off COVID-19 style in Alabama

 Austin Peay and Central Arkansas, two teams fresh from FCS playoff appearances, took the stage at Cramton Bowl Saturday night in the Guardian Kickoff Classic.
-But college football was the star of the show.
+The Bears won 24-17 but college football was the star of the show.

 ”It’s the first game from the pandemic, and so it should mean that much more to everybody.
 Not just the players,” said Dave Dotson, whose family drove in from Texas to see son Simeon, a defensive back for Central Arkansas.